ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

-Before I was cut off from Slack, I remember my last few messages to my direct boss, Eloise.
+Before I was cut off from Slack, I remember my last few messages to my direct boss, Kandis.
 At some point I felt like I was talking to her directly, and let her know I was stressed about this situation, and reflected a bit on growing up around 9/11.
 I noted that this was if racism was involved or even if it wasn't, something I was thinking she'd understand given her status as both a woman in tech but also an LGTBQ woman.
 I think she did, as much as she could, given the last thing I think she said to me.

-> Eloise: I'm so sorry you have to go through this
+> Kandis: I'm so sorry you have to go through this

 There are a lot of reasons for you, when someone is expressing something uncertain to you -- even if they may be legitimately hallucinating, like, on drugs and stuff -- to support the other person's point of view, if they are expressing anxiety or emotional turbulence at the time, no matter how wild.
-I also acknoledged to Eloise that I could have been misreading coincidences.
+I also acknoledged to Kandis that I could have been misreading coincidences.

-But given the last few weeks, and that my comms were cut shortly after, I'm pretty sure my direct boss Eloise was trying to let me know that yes, I was going through this.
+But given the last few weeks, and that my comms were cut shortly after, I'm pretty sure my direct boss Kandis was trying to let me know that yes, I was going through this.

 It wasn't nothing.